maximilianou/docker15_react_redux_onefile/README.md

 ####Trying to simplify One File Explanation of React Redux.
 This is the minimal example i have seen.

+>React Redux, "there is nothing new under the sun", i had an interview, i didn't know react redux at the time, i clearly sed that.
+So i Solved an exercise without react redux.
+I just write down vanilla javascript ES6, class, view, model, controller, html css.
+So, when the interview finished, i started searching, reading blogs, three days later.. here you have, react redux, it's not so complex.
+So Developers, "there is nothing new under the sun", if you manage design patterns have a day with this, and there is it running. )

 ( This could help in a realtime interview, clone, cut and paste, npm install, and do the react redux exercise,

 showing that you manage the concepts, fast, clear.. or not so.